The Employment Law Review: Brazil

 Brazilian law does not require the execution of a written employment contract but most companies and employees follow this practice.

-In general, written employment contracts establish the duties to be performed, salary, working hours, corporate benefits, possibility of transfer, confidentiality and non-disclosure obligations, obligations to comply with internal policies, payment for damage caused by employees, payroll deductions in addition to the legal deductions.
+In general, written employment contracts establish the duties to be performed, salary, working hours, corporate benefits, possibility of transfer, confidentiality and non-disclosure obligations, obligations to comply with internal policies, payment for damage caused by employees and payroll deductions in addition to the legal deductions.

 The principal employment rights are the following: